schuppo/PasswordStrengthPackage/README.md

 #License

-This bundle is under the MIT license.
-See the complete license in the bundle:
+This package is under the MIT license.
+See the complete license:

 - [LICENSE](https://github.com/schuppo/PasswordStrengthPackage/LICENSE)

 ##Reporting Issues or Feature Requests

-Issues and feature requests are tracked on [GitHub](https://github.com/schuppo/PasswordStrengthPackage.git/issues).
+Issues and feature requests are tracked on [GitHub](https://github.com/schuppo/PasswordStrengthPackage/issues).